Jan Verner

 Jan Verner (born 3 March 1951) is a Czech former speedway rider.
-He earned 9 international caps for the Czechoslovakia national speedway team.
+He earned nine international caps for the Czechoslovakia national speedway team.

 Speedway career

 Verner reached the final of the Speedway World Championship in the 1977 Individual Speedway World Championship.

-In 1974, he represented his country in a test series against England.
+In 1974, Verner represented his country in a test series against England.
 In 1980, he was part of the Prague team that toured the United Kingdom.

-He rode in the top tier of British Speedway from 1978–1982, riding for various clubs.
+Verner rode in the top tier of British Speedway from 1978–1982, riding for various clubs.